kucjan/tbd-workshop-1/tasks-phase1.md

-13. Find and correct the error in spark-job.py
+13. Find and correct the error in spark-job.py Solution was found in logs on GCP, filtered for errors and found a message about incorrect bucket address (Bucket not found)

     <img width="1123" alt="image" src="https://github.com/user-attachments/assets/f7914ae7-78a7-4a7a-bc47-d32cb4a14eb7" />

-14. Additional tasks using Terraform:
+15. Additional tasks using Terraform:

     1. Add support for arbitrary machine types and worker nodes for a Dataproc cluster and JupyterLab instance